thephez/docs-core/docs/api/remote-procedure-calls-wallet.md

 _See also_

-* [GetAccount](../api/remote-procedure-calls-wallet-deprecated.md#getaccount): returns the name of the account associated with the given address.
 * [GetBalance](../api/remote-procedure-calls-wallet.md#getbalance): gets the balance in decimal dash across all accounts or for a particular account.

 ## GetBalance